-- Farm is under conservation easement, although further divisions and additional houses are permitted
+- Farm is under conservation easement, further divisions and additional houses are permitted

-The land on this tract is primarily pasture, although with its gently rolling topography, it is suitable for any number of alternate uses, including crop production, vineyards, equestrian facilities, and upland bird habitat.
-A focal point on this part of the farm is the 12.3-acre Brooke’s Lake.
-Simply put, the views throughout the Linden Tract are spectacular, and the viewshed is often described as the finest in the Rapidan River Basin.
-The rolling pastures, 16± acres of open water, and wide vistas of the Blue Ridge Mountains rival the scenery found anywhere in central Virginia.
+Linden’s primary land use is cattle pasture, although its gently rolling topography is suitable for any number of alternate uses, including crop production, vineyards, equestrian facilities, and upland bird habitat.
+The views throughout the Linden Tract are spectacular and the viewshed is often described as the finest in the Rapidan River Basin.
+The rolling pastures, two large ponds, and wide vistas of the Blue Ridge Mountains rival the scenery found anywhere in central Virginia.

-The manor house on the property is located here and occupies an elevated location with expansive views of the mountains and surrounding pastures.
-Accompanying the manor house is the guest house, carriage house, pool, and pool house.
+The manor house on the property occupies a central elevated location that provides expansive views of the mountains and surrounding landscape.
+Accompanying the manor house is the guest house, carriage house, and pool and pool house.
 There is also a four-bedroom manager’s house and two-bedroom tenant cottage.
-The number of dwellings on this tract (five in total) offer turn-key availability and a multi-generational family retreat.
+The number of dwellings on this tract (five in total) offer turn-key availability and the potential for a multi-generational retreat.

 Linden Farm fits an ideal property profile – working lands balanced with productive wildlife habitat, excellent recreational potential, mountain views, and classic Virginia architecture.
 When people think of the Virginia Piedmont, they’re likely picturing Linden Farm.